What is Spinal Fusion?

 If you suffer leg or arm discomfort in addition to back pain, your surgeon may recommend a decompression procedure (laminectomy).
 This treatment entails the removal of bone and diseased tissues that are placing pressure on the spinal nerves.

 Fusion will reduce spinal flexibility, however, most spinal fusions involve relatively minor parts of the spine and do not significantly impede mobility.
 The vast majority of patients will not experience a reduction in range of motion.
-Your surgeon will discuss with you if your specific treatment may affect your spine's flexibility or range of motion.
+Your surgeon will discuss the process of Cervical Fusion Surgery in Hyderabad with you if your specific treatment may affect your spine's flexibility or range of motion.

 Bone can be extracted from other parts of your body or received from a bone bank (a bone graft).
 The bone is utilized to connect neighboring vertebrae by forming a bridge (adjacent).
 This bone transplant promotes the formation of new bone.
 It is also possible to employ man-made (artificial) fusion materials.
 Metal implants can be used to keep the vertebrae together until new bone forms between them: